simong/CloudAppJava/README.md

 However, this will skip the unit tests.
-If you want to have the unit tests, you will need to fill in your email and password in the CloudApiTestCase.java file.
+If you want to have the unit tests, you will need to fill in your email and password in src/test/resources/credentials.properties like so: cred_mail=me@email.com cred_password=mypassword

+Running a build can be done like so:
 `mvn clean install`